One week in Cuba

 Pedi-cabs/bicycle cabs.
 Bright yellow and inexpensive although slow.

 Private Cars.
 These can vary a lot in both cost and comfort.
 Yo Te Llevo works a lot like Uber and is your best bet.
 We had our Airbnb organise a car for us to Vinales and it was a classic car in poor condition, like most of them.
 This made for a very uncomfortable journey and most of us were car sick.

 *TIP pay extra for a modern car – they do exist!

 Havana is a big sprawling city and it does pay to get your location right.
 It’s tempting to just stay in Old Havana but it can get very busy and noisy, especially if cruise ships are in port and even it has a couple of different districts.
 Most people will choose between these areas ;

-The original city center, this is the part of Habana Vieja (Old Havana) that is close to the bay.
+The original city centre is the part of Habana Vieja (Old Havana) that is close to the bay.
 Full of cobblestone streets and original baroque and neoclassic buildings including important landmarks like the City Museum, the Havana Cathedral, La Fuerza Fortress, and El Templete.

-One of the busiest centers in the city, this part of Old Havana is full of museums, bars, restaurants, and all kinds of food stands.
-Its a highly touristic area so it can be more expensive, but it’s certainly a worthwhile place to visit for Cuban culture, street performers, several art galleries and shops.
+One of the busiest centres in the city, this part of Old Havana is full of museums, bars, restaurants, and all kinds of food stands.
+It’s a highly touristic area so it can be more expensive, but it’s certainly a worthwhile place to visit for Cuban culture, street performers, several art galleries and shops.
 Even if you don’t stay here you will visit a fair bit.